 Teaching & Research in Chemistry

-You may be curious about a Career in Teaching & Research in Chemistry.
-Internet is brimming with pages on How to get into Teaching & Research in Chemistry, while one should first understand What is a Career in Teaching & Research in Chemistry.
+A Career in Teaching & Research in Chemistry is very intriguing.
+Almost everyone seems to be talking about How to start a Career in Teaching & Research in Chemistry, while one should first develop an understanding of What is a Career in Teaching & Research in Chemistry.
 Just like you would normally not trust a non Doctor with names of medicines, you should also not trust opinions about Teaching & Research in Chemistry from non professionals.

-Associate Professor & Head Dr A K Gupta is an experienced professional with 40 years & 9 months in Teaching & Research in Chemistry.
-Here is how Associate Professor & Head Dr A K Gupta detailed Teaching & Research in Chemistry:
+Associate Professor & Head Dr A K Gupta has worked in Teaching & Research in Chemistry for 40 years & 9 months.
+Associate Professor & Head Dr A K Gupta describes Teaching & Research in Chemistry as:

 Teaching and Research in Chemistry comprises of three words teaching, research and chemistry so first of all what is teaching so teaching is the art and science of helping others to grow in their knowledge and understanding.
 It is holding the hand of a young one and saying it's going to be OK.
 Teaching is being careful that you acknowledge every student ever.
 On the other hand research is a careful and detailed study into a specific problem, concern, or issue using the scientific method.
 It's the adult form of the science fair projects back in elementary school, where you try and learn something by performing an experiment.
 Chemistry is the branch of science concerned with the substances of which matter is composed, the investigation of their properties and reactions, and the use of such reactions to form new substances.